 We next visit the famous Rubelli Collection of fine textiles in the Palazzo Corner Spinelli.
 This fine Venetian Renaissance house was once the home of the Corner family and was taken over in 1718 by the Spinelli family, silk merchants from Castelfranco.
 The great Renaissance architect and forerunner of Palladio, Mauro Codussi, designed the palace (1490-1521).
 Its façade, with a powerful rusticated base and large round-arched windows framed by pilasters and enlivened by whimsical trilobate balconies has not undergone substantial changes and retains its original Renaissance elegance and clarity.
 The magnificent façade is matched by a superb interior.
 The Palazzo Corner Spinelli has been the headquarters of the great Italian textile company Rubelli since 1966.
 The magnificent collection displayed in the palace documents the development of rich Venetian textiles since the end of the 15th century.

 We finish our day with a performance at the historic Teatro Malibran.
 This theatre, formerly known as the Teatro San Giovanni Grisostomo, was inaugurated in 1678.
 By the early 18th century it was Venice’s largest and most extravagantly decorated theatre, hosting performances bv the era’s preeminent composers and singers.
 The theatre has been through several stages of decline and restoration.
 After the Venetian city council purchased it in the 1990s, it was restored to respect the original design and decorations.
 After the Fenice theatre was destroyed by fire in 1996, the Malibran hosted La Fenice’s orchestra.
 It is still used as an alternative venue for La Fenice productions, and also stages its own.
-Tonight we shall attend a new production, featuring the La Fenice choir and orchestra, of Ernst Krenek’s Cefalo e Procri (Cephalus and Procris), followed by Alfredo Casella’s La favola di Orfeo (The fable of Orpheus).
-This production is a 2017 Biennale d’Arte special project.
+Tonight we shall attend a new production of Ernst Krenek’s short opera, Cefalo e Procri (Cephalus and Procris).
+This production, a 2017 Biennale d’Arte special project, features La Fenice’s choir and orchestra.
 (Overnight Venice) B

 Day 9: Friday 6 October, Venice